netdata/netdata/docs/guides/longer-metrics-storage.md

 more.
 With the right settings, Netdata is quite capable of efficiently storing hours or days worth of historical, per-second metrics without having to rely on an [exporting engine](/exporting/README.md).

-This tutorial gives two options for configuring Netdata to store more metrics. **We recommend the default [database engine](#using-the-database-engine)**, but you can stick with or switch to the round-robin database if you prefer.
+This guide gives two options for configuring Netdata to store more metrics. **We recommend the default [database engine](#using-the-database-engine)**, but you can stick with or switch to the round-robin database if you prefer.

 Let's get started.